platanus/queue-it/README.md

 This gem implements the models `QueueIt::Queue` and `QueueIt::Node`, each queue has polymorphic relation with a queable object (i.e. a `Task` instace) and each node has a polymorphic relation with a nodable object (i.e. the object queued).

 ### Before Starting
 This gem uses [`ActiveRecord::Locking::Pessimistic `](https://api.rubyonrails.org/classes/ActiveRecord/Locking/Pessimistic.html) so the behaviour with sqlite is not the same as with Postgres or MySql.
-Make sure you use of the latters.
+Make sure you use one of the latters.
 ### Queable concern
 Add the `QueueIt::Queable` concern to the model you want to have queue's.
 In this case we'll ilustrate this with the task model:
 ```ruby